-Principle 5, Access to Records of Personal Information states

-Where a person has in his possession or under his control records of personal information, the record-subject should be entitled to have access to those records" (paras 1230-1277, our emphasis).
+Principle 5, Access to Records of Personal Information states that: "Where a person has in his possession or under his control "The record-subject should be records of personal information, the record-subject should be entitled to have access to those records" (paras 1230-1277, our emphasis).

-"Personal information [is] information about a natural person from which, or by use of which, the person can be iden-tified" (para 56, summarising paras 1196-1198, our emphasis).
+'Personal information [is] information about a natural person from which, or by use of which, the person can be identified" (para 56, summarising paras 1196-1198, our emphasis).

-"A Record [is] any written document ... [and] photo-graphs, drawings, films, tapes and other devices for conveying or transmitting information ... [except] ... published docu-ments, library material, mail and non-business records" (para 64, summarising para 1237).
+"A Record [is] any written document . . . [and] photographs, drawings, films, tapes and other devices for conveying or transmitting information . . . [except] . . . published documents, library material, mail and non-business records" (para 64, summarising para 1237).